adrianhopebailie/web-monetization/explainer.md

  3. The provider resolves the Payment Pointer and begins to make payments to the website.

  4. Once the provider has successfully completed the first payment with a non-zero amount, the provider MUST notify the browser, and the browser sets `document.monetization.state` to `started` and then dispatches the `monetizationstart` event on `document.monetization`.
 The event's type is `monetizationstart`.
-The event has a `detail` field with an object containing the Payment Pointer and the Request ID ([specified below](#monetizationstart)).
+The event has a `detail` field with an object containing the Payment Pointer and the Request ID.

  5. Every time the provider processes a payment (including the first payment) it notifies the browser which dispatches a `monetizationprogress` event from `document.monetization`.
 The event has a `detail` field with an object containing the amount and currency of the payment.